shinji257/lolisafe/README.md

 Once you feel like your modifications are ready for production usage, you can then run `yarn build` to build production-ready files that will actually go to `dist` directory.

+> If you are submitting a Pull Request, running `yarn build` before pushing the commit is NOT necessary.
+As long as the changes already work well in development mode, you may push the commit as-is.
+> This fork uses GitHub Actions to automatically rebuild client assets after every commit that modifies the source files in `src` directory.

 ## Failing to build dependencies

 Some dependencies may fail to build with Python 2.x, in particular `sqlite3` package.